Kontsevich spaces of rational curves on Fano hypersurfaces: Previous work on Rational Curves

-This conjecture is open for large ranges of $d$, $n$ and $e$.
-However, some specific cases are known, and we summarize them here.
+As usual, we say a property holds for a ``very general'' hypersurface when it holds outside a countable union of proper closed subvarieties in the moduli space of hypersurfaces.
+Conjecture \ref{expDim} is open for large ranges of $d$, $n$ and $e$.
+However, some cases are known, and we summarize them here.
 For $e \leq d+2$, the conjecture follows from a result of Gruson, Lazarsfeld and Peskine \cite{GLP}.
+Furukawa makes this connection explicit and also proves a weaker result that holds in arbitrary characteristic \cite{Furukawa}.

+For $n=3, d=4$, Conjecture \ref{expDim} is known to be false.
+Very general quartic surfaces in $\PP^3$ all contain (nodal) rational curves, while the expected dimension of rational curves is $-1$ for all $e$.
+This result was known to Mumford, although there has been considerable work on understanding exactly the degrees in which the curves appear, and the counts of these curves \cite{JunLi}.

-In the special case $d=5$, $n=4$, Conjecture \ref{expDim} is a version of the well-known Clemens' Conjecture, which has been worked on by Katz, Kleiman-Johnsen, Cotterill and others \cite{Katz1986, Johnsen1995, Johnsen1997, Cotterill04rationalcurves, Cotterill07rationalcurves}.
-Despite all of this progress, Clemens' Conjecture remains open for $e \geq 12$.
+In the special case $d=5$, $n=4$, Conjecture \ref{expDim} is a version of the well-known Clemens's Conjecture, which has been worked on by Katz, Kleiman-Johnsen, Cotterill and others \cite{Katz1986, Johnsen1995, Johnsen1997, Cotterill04rationalcurves, Cotterill07rationalcurves}.
+Despite all of this progress, Clemens's Conjecture remains open for $e \geq 12$.

 Some work has been done on Conjecture \ref{expDim} for $d$ larger than $n$.
 Voisin \cite{voisin1996, voisin1998}, improving on work of Clemens \cite{clemensCurveHyp} and Ein \cite{Ein1988, Ein1991}, proved as a special case of a more general result that if $d \geq 2n-2$, then a general $X$ contains no rational curves.
-If $d<n$, which is the original setting for Conjecture \ref{expDim}, Beheshti and Kumar \cite{BeheshtiKumar}, following work of Harris, Roth and Starr \cite{HRS}, proved that if $d \leq \frac{2n+2}{3}$, a general $X$ contains the expected dimension of curves.
+Pacienza \cite{Pacienza2d-3} proves that for $d=2n-3$ and $n > 4$, $X$ contains lines but no other rational curves.

+In the case $d<n$, Conjecture \ref{expDim} is a special case of a more general Conjecture of Coskun-Harris-Starr.